-Course Assignments Summary - Detailed in Annex A
+Course Assignments - Detailed in Annex A

 - Weekly readings: You must read the assigned readings.
-They inform class discussion. - Weekly written comments on readings: One-page maximum of comments are due each week including at least one discussion question and a quote from the readings that surprised or struck you.
-Comments must be e-mailed to me (Ribot@American.edu) each week by noon the day prior to class. - Research Proposal Term Paper Abstract: 150-word summary of the problem, question, methods and case. - Research Proposal Term Paper: 3000-word (maximum) research proposal (word count does not include bibliography, budget or work plan).
-Term-paper abstract due Week 6.
-Final project due, in hard copy and electronically, at final class meeting of the semester, Week 15.
-You will also present this assignment in class for discussion.
+They inform class discussion.
+If, you do not find them on Canvas, write me immediately.
+I will send them to you and resolve the problem.
+No excuses for not reading. - Weekly written comments on readings: Comments, including at least one discussion question and a quote from the readings that surprised or struck you are due each week.
+Comments should not exceed 100 words (one paragraph or set of bullet points).
+Comments must be posted on Canvas each week by noon the day prior to class.
+You can miss 4 of these comments during the semester without penalty.
+I expect 10 of them to be handed in.
+If you hand in more than 10, you will get extra credit. - Research Proposal Term Paper Abstract: 150-word summary of the problem, question, methods and case. - Research Proposal Term Paper: 2000-word (maximum) research proposal (word count does not include abstract, bibliography, budget or work plan).
+Term-paper abstract due by e-mail to me on Week 6.
+Final project due, in hard copy and electronically, at final class meeting of the semester.
+Well before submitting the final proposal, you will also have the opportunity to present your research proposal in class for discussion.